2 nights

 A quiet, reflective morning walk along the river, the Children's Peace Monument, and the beautifully rebuilt city around it.

-Train in from Osaka, walk the Peace Memorial Park, okonomiyaki dinner.
+Shinkansen in from Hakone, walk the Peace Memorial Park, okonomiyaki dinner.

 Ferry across, the torii gate, Mt Misen ropeway, oysters for lunch.
-Back to Hiroshima for a calm dinner and midnight hatsumōde.
+Back to Hiroshima for a slow dinner.